Refactum/interview_repo/README.md

 5. **Expected JSON Output:**
     - The JSON output should mirror the provided example, encapsulating all necessary details.

+## Evaluation Criteria

+- **Code Quality:** Readability, maintainability, and adherence to best practices.
+- **Correctness:** Accuracy of the output JSON in matching the given structure.
+- **Efficiency:** How well the program handles different inputs and scales.
+- **Completeness:** Inclusion of all required fields in the output.
+- **Creativity:** Innovative approaches in handling the task requirements.
 ---

 ## Example JSON Output Structure